ENFORCEMENT OF SUPPORT OBLIGATION

 does not comply with the request for information, generate a “Subpoena Duces

-Tecum” and the accompanying affidavit to be signed by the team manager.
+Tecum” and the accompanying declaration to be signed by the team manager.
 The

 payor may charge a research fee for production costs associated with the